bfrangi/python-maze-generator/README.md

 ```

 This will create a $20\times20$ maze with the start at the top right and the end at the bottom left of the maze.

+> Note: there is an optional parameter named `direction_weights` (defaults to `[1, 1, 1, 1]`) that can be used to set the relative probability for choosing the different advance directions at each step of the algorithm.
+They can be given as a list of four elements (for example, `[20, 30, 40, 10]`) that correspond to the relative probability of choosing, respectively, "north", "east", "south" or "west".

 Once that is done, you can generate the maze by invoking the `generate_maze` method of the generator: